Founding Director & Principal Consultant

 Isabella (Izzy) Inskip focuses on South Asian and Mughal visual culture, using digital visualisation to explore the social and political significance of Mughal encampments during the 17th c.
 She is currently a PhD candidate in History of Art at the University of Edinburgh, where she also works as a Multimedia Technician in the uCreate Makerspace.
 Izzy has an undergraduate degree in Fine Art and a Master’s (MSc) degree in Global Premodern Art from the University of Edinburgh.
 During her undergraduate degree, Izzy studied Sculpture and History of Art, developing her practice as a digital sculptor as well as her interest in pre-modern Islamic visual culture.
 She is passionate about historically - informed storytelling and creating accessible outputs from academic research.

-Sarah Slingluff is a specialist in medieval Islamic art and history and the material culture of medieval al-Andalus (Spain and Portugal - PhD, University of Edinburgh).
+Sarah Slingluff is a specialist in medieval Islamic art and history and the material culture of medieval al-Andalus (PhD, University of Edinburgh).
 She is currently a Postdoctoral Associate in Medieval Islamic Art, Art History and Archaeology at the University of Maryland, having previously worked at the Walters Art Museum in Baltimore.
-Sarah's experience is grounded in her work on our consultancy and collaboration with Ubisoft and our internal games R&D projects, including our collaboration with Ubisoft World Design Director Maxime Durand.
-In addition, she brings 10+ years in the classroom, research with medieval Arabic language sources, and ongoing work in archaeology.
+Sarah's experience is grounded in her work on Glaire's consultancy and collaboration with Ubisoft and our internal games R&D projects, including our follow-on Digital Munya 3 collaboration with Ubisoft World Design Director Maxime Durand.
+In addition, Sarah brings 10+ years in the classroom, research with medieval Arabic language sources, and ongoing work in archaeology.
 These provide her with unique approaches to teaching the art, architecture, and archaeology of early Islamic empire for students and professionals in games and entertainment.

 Marketing & Administrative Assistant